I Forgot to Take My Birth Control Pill, What Should I Do?

 - If you forget three or more pills: Call your doctor for advice.
 She may suggest to take one pill daily until Sunday and then start a new pack, or to discard the rest of the pill pack and start over with a new pack that same day.
 Be sure to use a backup method of birth control each time you have sex because you are no longer protected against pregnancy.
 After you've had seven days of pills, then you are protected against pregnancy.

 Advice: It's always a good idea to talk to your doctor if you have any questions.
 If you think there could be a chance that you are pregnant (and you don't want to be), emergency contraception (Plan B) is always an option.
-And as of last week, the morning-after pill is now available over the counter without a prescription for all ages.
+In the US, the morning-after pill is now available over the counter without a prescription for all ages.